saptarshibasu/elasticsearch-study/README.md

 * Elasticsearch’s data replication model is based on the primary-backup model
 * Each replication group has one primary shard and one or more replica shards
 * The primary shard serves as the main entry point for all indexing operations.
 It is in charge of validating them and making sure they are correct.
 Once an index operation has been accepted by the primary, the primary is also responsible for replicating the operation to the other copies
-* A "shard" is the basic scaling unit for Elasticsearch
+* A `shard` is the basic scaling unit for Elasticsearch
 * The number of shards is specified at index creation time, and cannot be changed later on
 * An Elasticsearch index is made up of one or more shards, which can have zero or more replicas
 * Each shard is a Lucene index